alexandresanlim/chat-btc/README.md

   }
 }
 ```
-and put on [services/commands](https://github.com/alexandresanlim/chat-btc/tree/master/services/commands) path
+and put on [services/prompts](https://github.com/alexandresanlim/chat-btc/tree/master/services/prompts) path

-⚠️ <b>The file name should match the command entered by the user to invoke this command.</b>
+⚠️ <b>The file name should match the prompt entered by the user to invoke this prompt.</b>

 ### Create with parameter [🔝](#menu)